alexanderreardon/react-celtics-players/README.md

 The data was first scraped from basketball-reference.com using Python,then parsed & cleaned using SAS.
 The front-end consists of ReactJS & CSS Grid.

 #### TODO:
-- Stylize stat box further.
+- Further stylize stat box further.
+- Add or remove the default favicon.
 - Points/rebounds/assists per *minute*?
-- Pull in Years From--To
+- Pull in Years From--To.
 - Add footer?